 The roots of MIT's strengths in the humanities, arts, and social sciences go back to its founding days, and by mid 20th century, the Institute had created a dedicated School for these disciplines, the MIT School of Humanities, Arts, and Social Sciences (MIT SHASS).
 Today, MIT SHASS is home to research that has a global impact, and to superb graduate programs, all recognized as among the finest in the world.

 The School's mission also includes a core part of an MIT education.
 MIT’s curriculum requires all undergraduates to spend substantial time on subjects like literature, languages, economics, music, and history.
 In fact, every MIT undergraduate takes a minimum of eight such classes — nearly 25% of their total class time, and the School's faculty help undergraduates gain a range of critical skills and cultural and historical perspectives that enable MIT graduates to serve as leaders at home and around the globe.

-To celebrate these dimensions of MIT research and education, the new permanent installation, named the Great Ideas exhibit, presents a portrait of the 20+ fields of study that make up the MIT SHASS, along with an gallery of current research and profiles.
+To celebrate these dimensions of MIT research and education, the new permanent installation, named the Great Ideas exhibit, presents a portrait of the major fields of study, centers, and programs that make up MIT SHASS, along with an gallery of current research and profiles.
 The exhibit is located in Building 14N, near the Hayden Library.